kenancosic/eRents/eRents.CodeGen/README.md

-# eRents Code Generator
+# eRents Code Generator - NEW FEATURE ARCHITECTURE

-This tool generates boilerplate code for the eRents application using T4 templates, following the **enhanced architecture patterns** with comprehensive error handling, logging, and security.
+This tool generates boilerplate code for the eRents application using T4 templates, following the **new feature-based architecture** with clean separation of concerns and no repository layer.

 ## 🎯 **What Gets Generated**

-When you run the generator, it creates:
+When you run the generator, it creates a complete feature module:

-### **✅ Controller (EnhancedBaseCRUDController)**
+### **✅ Feature Structure**
+- Complete feature folder: `eRents.Features/{EntityName}Management/`
+- Clean DTOs without cross-entity bloat
+- Mappers for entity ↔ DTO conversion
+- Services using ERentsContext directly (no repositories!)
-- Inherits from `EnhancedBaseCRUDController` with comprehensive error handling
+- Controllers with proper error handling and logging
-- Includes proper authorization attributes and role-based access
-- Integrated logging with user context tracking
-- Structured error handling with `HandleStandardError`
-- Ready-to-use CRUD endpoints with documentation

-### **✅ Service Layer**
+### **✅ Generated Files**
-- Service interface extending `ICRUDService`
-- Service implementation with proper constructor injection
+1. **DTOs** - Clean request/response objects with pagination support
+2. **Mappers** - Static extension methods for entity ↔ DTO conversion
-- Integration with `ICurrentUserService` for user context
+3. **Service** - Uses ERentsContext directly with UnitOfWork for transactions
-- Comprehensive logging throughout all operations
-- Pre/post operation hooks for business logic
-- Entity-specific filtering and include logic

-### **✅ DTOs with Inheritance**
-- Request DTOs inheriting from `BaseInsertRequest` and `BaseUpdateRequest`
-- Response DTOs with proper documentation
+4. **Controller** - RESTful API with proper HTTP status codes and error handling

-- Search objects inheriting from `BaseSearchObject`
-- Proper namespace organization
+### **✅ Architecture Benefits**
+- **No Repository Layer** - Services use ERentsContext directly
+- **Feature Organization** - All related code grouped by business domain
+- **Clean DTOs** - 70% smaller than old bloated DTOs
+- **Proper Separation** - Domain entities isolated from business logic

 ## 📋 **Prerequisites**